jaapdeheer/GeneralsWiki/SourceCode/Builds/build_guides.md

 > The Wiki is under work in progress.
 The content is subject to change and may not be complete.
 > Not all build guides are available yet, but you can contribute by adding new guides or updating existing ones.

+## CMake Overview

+This [CMake Guide](cmake_guide) provides an overview of how to configure and build **Generals** and its expansion *Zero Hour* using **CMake** via the command line.
+It covers the various options and flags defined in the CMake files that control the build process, allowing you to choose different components of the game and tools to build.

 ## Official Build Guides

 These are the official guides provided by **TheSuperHackers** for building the project using various toolchains and